Winterflower/winterflower.github.io/_posts/2019-12-05-afterbloom.md

 And yet I yearned to suspend myself in this coccoon of heat and sweetness.

-We wondered if these mellow days would ever succumb in the harsh glare of the outside world, it's edges still held at bay by time, but already visible in the future.
+We wondered if these mellow days would ever succumb in the harsh glare of the outside world, its edges still held at bay by time, but already visible in the future.
 For honestly, what did we, at Bryn Mawr, little scholars in a world of wonder, know about the life beyond.